-Radial dysplasia is underdevelopment, abnormal development, or absence of the structures on the radial side (the “thumb side”) of the forearm, wrist, and/or hand.
-There is a spectrum of involvement, ranging from a slightly small thumb, to complete absence of the thumb, radial wrist bones, and the radius bone itself (the bone on the “thumb side” of the forearm).
 In some cases, only the radius is involved.
 The term “radial clubhand” comes from the appearance of the hand and forearm when the radius is very short or absent: the hand is bent at 90 degrees to the forearm, resembling the appearance of a golf club.
-Radial dysplasia affects only one side in about 50% of cases, and the right side is twice as commonly affected as the left.
+Radial dysplasia affects only one side in about 50 percent of cases.
+The right side is twice as commonly affected as the left.

 Does radial dysplasia cause my baby any pain?

 No, this condition does not cause your baby pain.